AILA Doc. No. 15011361 | Dated January 31, 2018

 AILA provides potential pitch ideas to the press.

-Families have been fleeing the violence and turmoil in Central America.
-Sadly, when they get to the U.S. they are often being denied the due process they deserve as they seek to apply for the asylum many are eligible for due to persecution based on various criteria.
-Despite a federal judge's ruling that children cannot be detained for long periods of time, the Administration continues to waste taxpayer resources on an inhumane practice.
-Learn more about AILA's efforts to end family detention, and our continued commitment to ending the denial of due process for these families via the following links.
+Families and individuals have been fleeing the violence and turmoil in Central America and elsewhere while LGBT individuals are fleeing persecution based on their sexual orientation.
+Our asylum laws require that due process be granted while claims for asylum are adjudicated but instead when asylum seekers get to the U.S. they find something very different.
+Some are refused at the border, contrary to U.S. and international laws.
+Some are incarcerated and denied a meaningful chance to claim protection.
+Children are retraumatized in detention, despite a federal judge's ruling that children cannot be detained for long periods of time.
+Learn more about AILA's efforts to end family detention and our continued commitment to ending the denial of due process for detained immigrants via the following links.
 Our Communications staff would be happy to facilitate interviews with AILA volunteers, and clients where appropriate.

 Business adjudications sound complicated but they shouldn't be.
 The process used to be pretty straightforward - you submit the application for the foreign worker who will stand up your factory, or build your business, and back it up with facts and you'd get a visa for that worker.
 No longer.
 Now the adjudicators send back Request for Evidence (RFEs) that are "boilerplate" and don't even pretend to reference your specific enterprise.